-The following table provides descriptions of the Whole-Farm History Report form required elements.
+The following table provides descriptions of the WFHR form required elements.

-Item Required Element Description 1.
-Producer Name, address, telephone number, and tax ID, such as social security Information: number or employer identification number for the applicant/insured.
+Item Required Description Element 1.
+Producer Information: Name, address, telephone number, and tax ID, such as social security number or employer identification number for the applicant/insured.
 Also includes the person type the applicant/insured used to file their Federal income taxes.
 The applicant/insured must be the same person and person type as the person designated on the United States Federal Income Tax form(s).
-2. Agency Name, address, telephone number and code number of the agent.
-Information: Include policy number for carryover insureds.
-The current policy year.
-Includes beginning and ending month of 3.
-Policy Year: The current policy year.
-Includes beginning and ending month of 4 IDC Assourting fiscal year if applicant/insured filed Federal taxes on fiscal year basis.
+2. Agency Information: Name, address, telephone number and code number of the agent.
+Include policy number for carryover insureds.
+3. Policy Year: The current policy year.
+Includes beginning and ending month of fiscal year if applicant/insured filed Federal taxes on fiscal year basis.
 4. IRS Accounting Method: IRS accounting method, cash or accrual, used by applicant/insured.
 5. State/County: State and county where the majority of the total expected revenue for the policy year will be derived.
-6. Tax Year The five consecutive tax years prior to the policy year, not including the lag year.
-7. Allowable Revenue Allowable revenue (item 12 of Allowable Revenue Worksheet) for each tax year entered in item 6.
-Exceptions: (1) For a qualifying person with four years of farm tax forms in their whole-farm history period enter: (a) In the first block the allowable revenue that corresponds to the lag year; and (b) In the next four blocks, the allowable revenue that corresponds to the tax year entered in item 6.
-(2) For a qualifying person with three years of farm tax forms in their whole farm history period enter: (a) In the first block the allowable revenue that is the lowest of the three years with farm tax forms and the lag year; (b) In the second block, the allowable revenue that corresponds with the lag year; and (c) In the next three blocks, the allowable revenue that corresponds with the tax years entered in item 6.
+6 (a-e).
+Tax Year The five consecutive tax years prior to the policy year, not including the lag year.
+7 (a-e).
+Allowable Revenue Enter the allowable revenue that corresponds to each year entered in items 6(a-e) (item 12 of Allowable Revenue Worksheet).
+Exceptions: (1) For a qualifying person with four years of farm tax forms in their whole-farm history period enter: (a) In item 7(a) the allowable revenue that corresponds to the lag year; and (b) In items 7(b-e), the allowable revenue that corresponds to the tax year entered in items 6(b-e).
+(2) For a qualifying person with three years of farm tax forms in their whole farm history period enter: (a) In item 7(a), the allowable revenue that is the lowest of items 7(b-e); (b) In item 7(b), the allowable revenue that corresponds with the lag year; and I In items 7(c-e), the allowable revenue that corresponds with the tax years entered in item 6(c-e).